orchestracities/anubis/README.md

 ## What is the project about?

-This project explores the development of a flexible Policy Enforcement solution that makes easier to reuse security policies across different services, assuming the policies entail the same resource.
+Anubis is a flexible Policy Enforcement solution that makes easier to reuse security policies across different services, assuming the policies entail the same resource.
 In short we are dealing with policy portability :) What do you mean by policy portability?

 Let's think of a user that register some data in platform A.
-To control who can his data he develops a set of policies.
+To control who can access his data he develops a set of policies.
 If he move the data to platform B, most probably he will have to define again the control access policies for that data also in platform B.

-Our aim is to avoid that :) or at least simplify this as much as possible for the data owner.
+Anubis aims to avoid that :) or at least simplify this as much as possible for the data owner.

 ## Why this project?